Flow Matching for Measure Transport and Feedback Stabilization of Control-Affine Systems: Stabilization to sets using Flow matching and Time-reversals

+It is well known that this system is the time-reversed Hamiltonian system \cite{cannarsa2008semiconcavity}, that provides necessary condition of optimality for the optimal control problem.

+Our goal is to use the PMP system to noise the control system onto the reachable space.
 By varying the initial costate, we generate a family of PMP extremals that serve as interpolation curves for flow matching.
 In this way, regression-based learning of vector fields is linked to variational principles of optimal control, and the resulting flows can inherit optimality properties under suitable assumptions.
-The practical implementation of this procedure is summarized in Algorithm~\ref{alg:pmp-flow}.
+The practical implementation of this procedure is summarized in Algorithm~\ref{alg:pmp-flow} and a conceptual visualization of the idea is presented in Figure \ref{fig:flow_matching_schematic2}.

 To elaborate on the algorithm, we define a family of interpolants as follows.
 Define $S: \Rd \times \mathbb{R}^d \rightarrow \Omega$ by $S(x_0,p_0) = (\omega, u)$ where $(\omega, p)$ solves the Pontryagin system \eqref{eq:pmp} with initial conditions $\omega(0) = x_0$ and $p(0) = p_0$.